amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

       data type; if false, it will have the same data type as weight.
 The default is False when enable_npu_cnn is True.
 Otherwise the default is True.
+   -  **Int16Bias**: (Boolean) If True, bias will be quantized in int16 data type; The default is False. **Note**: 1.
+ONNXRuntime only supports Int16 Bias inference when the opset version is 21 or higher, so please ensure that the input model's opset version is 21 or higher.
+2. It is recommended to use this together with ADAROUND or ADAQUANT; otherwise, the quantized model with Int16 bias may suffer from poor accuracy.
    -  **RemoveInputInit**: (Boolean) If True, initializer in graph inputs will be removed because it will not be treated as constant value/weight.
 This may prevent some of the graph optimizations,